DFKI-NLP/tohyve-services/automatic_speech_recognition/README.md

 ## Average Response time for ASR:
 **German: ~ 12.401 secs**

-We calculate average from 6 german audios.
+We calculate an average from 6 German audios.
 Where each audio has length:

 1. 7 secs
 2. 13 secs